 They can suggest experiences for your holiday to Kyrgyzstan that will give you a vivid sense of the Kyrgyz people’s hospitality and traditional nomadic lifestyle.
 You could stay in a family-run yurt camp in an alpine meadow or on the banks of azure-bright Lake Song Kol: our specialists have tried and tested various options.
 Then, if you’re looking to incorporate hiking into your trip to Kyrgyzstan, they’ll advise on the best trails — you could trek past glaciers, or through wildflower-dotted valleys.
 And, they’ll help you take in quintessential Kyrgyz sights, from the petroglyphs around Lake Issyk Kul to the stone caravanserai of Tash Rabat.

-These itineraries give you a starting point for what your trip to Kyrgyzstan could entail.
-They cover routes we've found work particularly well and feature some of our favourite places to stay.
+These tours give you a starting point for what your trip to Kyrgyzstan could entail.
 Treat them as inspiration, as each trip is created uniquely for you.

 Why travel with Audley?